Dear IFLA Members,

 • working on the restructuring of librarianship education and the establishment of an international accreditation system,

-While carrying out all the activities listed above, my personal attitude in this leadership role will be to;
+While carrying out all the activities listed above, my personal attitude will be to;

 • listen more, speak less and do more,